tszemzo/ticketing-app/README.md

 # ticketing-app
-A microservices ticketting app with Node, Typescript, React, Docker and Kubernetes
+A microservices ticketing app with Node, Typescript, React, Docker and Kubernetes

+To run all out microservices with our K8s cluster and skaffold just run:

+`skaffold dev`